birdage/hurricane_service/README.md

 hurricane_service
 =================

-web service to return json of hurricane trans and information
+Flask app, web service to return json of hurricane trans and information